Hungarian Goulash Recipe in the Instant Pot

 But if you are not used to cooking with paprika, it is probably best to limit the amount of paprika you use during the cooking process.
 Then, if you taste the sauce after cooking and find it is not spicy enough, you can always add some more before serving up.

-If it is already too spicy, it is difficult to change!
+However, if it is already too spicy, it is difficult to change!
 You might then have to cool it down with some sour cream or crème fraîche.

 You can see from the photos that the sauce is quite thin.
 Do not worry, this is how it is meant to be.
 The potatoes will soak it up, and the bread is for what is left.

-I hope you enjoy trying this recipe.
+Finally, I hope you enjoy trying this recipe.
 If you do, please let me know how you get on in the comments section below!

 How do you make the perfect Hungarian Goulash?